BioinfoNet/TeachingJupyterNotebooks/README.md

 # TeachingJupyterNotebooks

-This repository contains resource for the Open Science workshop for teaching about jupyter notebooks.
+This repository contains resources for the Open Science workshop for teaching about jupyter notebooks.

 ---